gcrico/swift-mailer-psr-logger-plugin/README.md

     });

-**Warning!** The logger provider must not sends emails with the mailer it is logging, or you will run in a dead loop!
+**Warning!** The logger must NOT send emails with the same mailer it is logging, or you will run in a dead loop!